just2102/uniswap-profit-calculator/README.md

-# Uniswap V3 Pools Profit Calculator
+# Uniswap V3/V4 Pools Profit Calculator

-This project provides tools to calculate profits from Uniswap V3 pools, using Hardhat for task management and automation.
+This project provides tools to calculate profits from Uniswap V3 and V4 pools, using Hardhat for task management and automation.

 ## Installation